billymwangi/skincare-recommender-system/README.md

  ## Modeling
  The following models were developed:

-* **Model 1: Nearest Neighbors Model**: This model utilizes a K-Nearest Neighbors algorithm to find similar skincare profiles and make recommendations based on their preferences.
+* **Model 1: Nearest Neighbors Model**: This model utilizes a Nearest Neighbors algorithm to find similar skincare profiles and make recommendations based on their preferences.
+The Nearest Neighbors algorithm calculates the similarity between a given user's skincare profile and other profiles in the dataset and then recommends products that have been positively rated by similar users.

 * **Model 2: KNNBasic Model**: This  utilizes a K-Nearest Neighbors algorithm to find similar skincare profiles and make recommendations based on their preferences.